-SAs we age, we begin to experience difficulty reading things at a close distance.
-This is a very normal, naturally occurring loss of vision called Presbyopia, caused by the lens becoming more rigid.
+As we age, we begin to experience difficulty reading things at a close distance.
+This is a common condition called presbyopia, caused by the lens becoming more rigid.

-During your consultation, Dr. Besser will get a sense as to your visual goals expectations and will thoroughly discuss the different options with you.
-Dr. Besser believes that the patient should be well educated in all aspects of their care and will include you in determining the right procedure and the right lens for your visual needs.
+During your consultation, Dr. Besser will get a sense of your visual goals expectations and thoroughly discuss the different options with you.
+Dr. Besser believes patients should be mindful of all aspects of their care and will include your points of view and goals to determine the right procedure and lens for you.

-If you suffer from cataracts, are considering cataract surgery, and also want to be able to see up close without reading glasses, you should know that cataract surgery can now address both the cataracts and presbyopia with one procedure.
+If you suffer from cataracts, are considering surgery, and want to see up close without reading glasses, know that cataract procedures can now address both cataracts and presbyopia with one procedure.